To be eligible for financial aid consideration you must:

 - You must be enrolled at least half-time (6 credits) in required prerequisites.

 No summer aid application is required.
 Students who have a current year FAFSA on file will be reviewed for Summer aid eligibility after they register for Summer classes.
-For example, for the summer 2018 semester we will use the 2017-2018 FAFSA application.
+For example, for the summer 2023 semester, we will use the 2022-2023 FAFSA application.

-NOTE: Summer semester is billed at a per-credit basis and treated as a separate billing and loan period.
+NOTE: Summer semester is billed on a per-credit basis and treated as a separate billing and loan period.

 Visiting or non-degree-seeking students are not eligible for financial aid.

-Students may receive a PHEAA State Grant for enrollment during the summer; however, a separate summer application is required.
+Students may receive a PA State Grant for enrollment during the summer; however, a separate summer application is required.
 The summer semester counts toward the maximum eight semesters of eligibility.

-The 2018 Summer Pheaa State Grant Application must be completed online.
-Please remember that the Summer State Grant filing deadline is August 15, 2018.
+The 2023 Summer PA State Grant Application must be completed online.
+Please remember that the Summer PA State Grant filing deadline is August 15, 2023.

 Delayed Aid Distribution